jorrid/connect4-solver/README.md

 docker build --target test .
 ```

-Note: part of this is `test_positions` in `main.rs` which is an integration test that takes ~2k seconds to run.
+Note: part of this is `test_positions` in `main.rs` which is an integration test testing many board positions that takes about one hour to run for me.

 # Benchmarks